 Here’s where to stay in Cesky Krumlov for solo travelers.

 The best accommodation for solo travelers to Cesky Krumlov would be the Krumlov House.
 It’s near the main bus station, has a fully equipped kitchen and secure storage facilities, as well as a games room to keep you entertained throughout your stay.
-Beds start at EUR 18.

 If you’re traveling with a pet (or want to be around fellow pet-lovers), Hostel Merlin is the best option for you.
 It’s near the town center and has great shared amenities – perfect for every solo traveler.
-Beds start at EUR 12.

 Here are more helpful guides to help you plan your trip to Cesky Krumlov and the rest of the Czech Republic: